How to Become a Product Manager

 There’s no cookie-cutter path to becoming a Product Manager.
 Across North America, Product Managers come from a variety of backgrounds, including communications, marketing, and engineering, to name just a few.
 What all these people have in common is that they’ve mastered a handful of hard skills – including customer research, the ability to identify market opportunities, and product modeling and roadmapping – as well as the essential soft skills a Product Manager needs, including strategic thinking, leadership, communication and collaboration skills, and especially empathy.

-The hard skills can be rather straightforward to learn, though they will require dedicated study.
+The good news is that you're aiming to become a Product Manager, the hard skills are rather straightforward to learn, though they will require dedicated study.
 The soft skills that set the very best Product Managers above their peers can take longer to hone – but fortunately, these can be developed while working in a wide range of fields.

-Some of the core responsibilities of a Product Manager include:
+Some of the core responsibilities of a Product Manager job include:

 Managing the product life cycle